 Check to make sure your compressor hasn’t stopped and that it’s running properly.
 In some cases, the compressor can’t meet the system’s pressure demand.
 This could occur when there’s a small hole in the pipe that allows air to escape.
 In the winter, pipes may freeze and split.
 When the weather warms up, the ice melts allowing air to escape through the damaged pipe.
 A fire protection service provider needs to address this issue.

-Duct detectors tend to activate when the air conditioning or heating system is turned on at the start of the season.
+Turning on an air conditioning or heating system at the start of the season can activate duct detectors.
 When the air conditioning is operating, it could produce high humidity and condensation.
 In the winter, dust that collected on heating coils starts to burn and produces smoke.
 Both conditions could cause duct detectors to go off and produce a supervisory signal.
 Notify your fire protection company about the issue.
 Additionally, clean your filters and duct detectors regularly.

 A red alarm signal indicates there’s an emergency that requires immediate attention.
 These are the most common reasons for false alarms.

 Is your fire alarm system serviced at the proper intervals?

 Unfortunately, it’s very common for facility personnel to improperly clean smoke detectors.
 Always have smoke detectors cleaned per the manufacturer’s specifications.

 Improperly set retard/delay mechanism on the waterflow switch.
 This can cause it to produce a false alarm when a surge of water flows through it.
 The retard or check valve could also be bad and require replacement.

 People maliciously activating fire alarm pull stations is a serious problem because it weakens occupants trust in the system.
 To deter false activations, install pull station covers.